Eddiela193/Train-Robbery/README.md

-# Train Heist: An ASCII Art Adventure 🚂💰
+# Train Robbery: An Old School Cyber Heist 🚂💰
 By: Luke Alvarado, Edison La, Jamie Nwachukwu

 Embark on a thrilling train heist adventure!
 This project combines interactive shell scripting with Python-based ASCII art and educational cybersecurity simulations.
 The core objective is to guide users through a narrative where they plan and execute a virtual train robbery, encountering various security challenges along the way.
 It's designed to be both entertaining and educational, providing hands-on experience with cybersecurity concepts.

 ## 🚀 Key Features